Dravitar/764361/README.md

 ![](https://github.com/Dravitar/764361/blob/main/pics/daysleft_distr.png)  |  ![](https://github.com/Dravitar/764361/blob/main/pics/duration_distr.png)

 These graphs confirm what we had already seen in the correlation matrix.
 In particular, we see a strong resemblance between the Duration and the Price variable.
 This can be deriving from a variety of factors.
 Flights that have higher duration times are going to have to cover higher costs, that are going to show up in the form of higher prices for the customers.
 In fact, flights with higher duration - and hence longer routes - require more fuel for the plane.
 Moreover, longer flights require higher wages for the entire crew.
 A final aspect to consider is the need for refreshments for passengers spending more hours on the plane.
 All these are costs that increase the final price of the flight.

+We proceeded to visualize the relationship between our target variable and our numerical variables (*Fig 5* and *Fig 6*).
+We can identify the negative reletionship between the price of the ticket and the number of days left before the flight.
+This can easily be attributed to the increase in demand for the ticket, and lack of supply for flights (we can imagine that as time passes, there is going to be less and less expty seats on the flights).
+Moreover, we can see that the

+this might be attributed to an increasing return to scale situation.
+In fact, the longer the flights, the higher the number of passengers.

   6. relationship between price and: days left , duration